 Mental or neurological disorders affect one in four persons at some point in their lives, according to the World Health Organization.
 Approximately 450 million people currently suffer from one of two hundred varieties of mental illness, ranging from depression, anxiety, dementia, to severe schizophrenia.
-While these troubles are so prevalent, we usually don’t associate them with the saints.
-Were not the saints cloudless souls, exempted from the darker struggles of humanity?
-As we shall see, the road to sanctity is often the way of the cross.
+I sadly see my own father slowly succumb to the effects of Alzheimer’s disease.
+While these troubles are so prevalent across every social stratum, we usually don’t associate them with the saints.
+Aren’t the saints cloudless souls, exempted from the darker miseries of humanity?
+As we shall see, the long road to sanctity is often the way of the cross.

 St. Jane Frances de Chantal (1572-1651)

 St. Jane was born into wealth, married happily, and had a fulfilled life with four children.
 Then, her beloved husband, Baron Christophe de Chantal died in a hunting accident.
 For four months, she descended in an abyss of depression, barely able to cope with her circumstances.
 A letter from her father about her maternal duties roused her to take action.

 As such, she forgave the man who accidentally shot her husband, extended alms to needy persons, and divided her time between care for her children, work, and prayer.
 Just when she started to gain momentum and forget her troubles, her father-in-law insisted that she move into his house.
 He was seventy-five years old and crankier than a rusty windmill.
 Nonetheless, Jane saw the futility of being depressed.
 She fought against it.